drcandacemakedamoore/makedalytics/README.md

     Shows you where (what row) certain text is in a columns.
 Works like nuclear medicine tagging.

 wordish_count(str):
     Counts split up elements of a string.
-In the case ofan English sentance that is a count for each word with some counting of certain punctuation.
+In the case ofan English sentance that is a count for each word with some counting of certain punctuation..

 ## image related functions